@lnp2pBot

 How does the user reputation system work?

 For every trade you make, you will be asked to rate your counterparty, while your counterparty will rate you.
+To do this, lnp2pBot has a 5-star rating system that will allow you to rate your experience, where 1 star is the lowest rating and 5 stars are the highest.

 How do I create a sell order?